Applewood Cider Slow Cooker Chicken

 How to Make the Best Applewood Cider slow Cooker Chicken Recipe

-The rub I used for this slow cooker chicken was a seasoning blend with smoky undertones.
-It includes paprika, garlic, granulated onion and a hint of Applewood flavoring, along with other spices for added flavor.
-We love garlic, so I added a couple of cloves of fresh minced garlic to the seasoned butter to give it more flavor.
+The rub I used for this slow cooker chicken is a seasoning blend with smoky undertones.
+It includes paprika, garlic, granulated onion and a hint of Applewood flavoring along with other spices for added flavor.
+A couple of cloves of fresh minced garlic to the seasoned butter to gives it more flavor.
 The simple brine really infuses the chicken with moisture, and the subtle apple flavor that we love.
 Slow cooking the chicken makes it fall off the bone tender.

 More Southern Style Slow Cooker Recipes to Make